kishorephytec/EVCharger-QTApp-V1.0/README.md

 Features:

-    LCD interface for inputting voltage values.
+    a.LCD interface for inputting voltage values.
-    Control for three separate charging ports.
+    b.Control for three separate charging ports.
-    Real-time interaction with the EV Charger hardware.
-    Simple, intuitive interface for adjusting port settings.
+    c.Real-time interaction with the EV Charger hardware. d.Simple, intuitive interface for adjusting port settings.

 Usage:

-    Use the LCD interface to input desired voltages for each port.
-    The application updates the EV Charger configuration based on the provided voltage settings.
+    a.Use the LCD interface to input desired voltages for each port. b.The application updates the EV Charger configuration based on the provided voltage settings.